cvai-roig-lab/Net2Brain/docs/source/_build/html/_sources/adding_own_netsets.rst.txt

 .. note::

-   If you don't want to create a whole netset but still want to use your own models, check `Using FeatureExtractor with a Custom DNN <Custom_DNN>`_  out!
+   If you don't want to create a whole netset but still want to use your own models, check `Using FeatureExtractor with a Custom DNN <https://net2brain.readthedocs.io/en/latest/adding_own_netsets.html>`_  out!